umd-lhcb/MiniDAQ-config/README.md

 lhcb-pcie40-tools-debuginfo
 ```

-We also need to install the following packages (where?):
+We also need to install the following packages from `daq40lli` repos:
 ```
 lhcb-pcie40lli
 lhcb-pcie40lli-devices